scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Generating Test Noise
 ---------------------

-Expanding on the functionality of the purely analog noise generator above, it is very useful to be able to produce not only flat, but arbitrary noise profiles - flat “bands” of noise, "pink noise", “noise mountains” emulating peaking in some amplifiers.
+Expanding on the functionality of the purely analog noise generator above, it is very useful to be able to produce not only flat, but arbitrary noise profiles - flat "bands" of noise, "pink noise", "noise mountains" emulating peaking in some amplifiers.
 The Generate Time-series From Half-spectrum code block starts with a desired noise spectral density (which can be generated manually, or taken from an LTspice simulation), the sample rate of the time series, and produces a time series of voltage values that can be sent to a DAC.

 .. -----------------------------------------------------|
 .. code-block:: python